nikogura/nikogura.com/src/content/blog/most-infrastructure-as-code-is-broken.md

 The thing that makes Infrastructure as Code trustworthy was never the tool.
 It's discipline.
 Determinism: the same inputs produce the same plan, every time, so a clean diff means something.
 A single source of truth: git, not a laptop, not the console, not tribal memory.
 Trunk-based change: small, reviewed commits, no branch permitted to become its own universe.
 Most shops have bought the tool and skipped the discipline, and then they blame the tool.

-## Why the two halves get confused
+## Why the Two Halves Get Confused

 People who have been burned by drift discover reconciliation, feel the relief, and declare the problem solved.
 They're half right.